apache/openwhisk-package-pushnotifications/README.md

 # Using the Push package

-The `/whisk.system/pushnotifications` package enables you to work with a push service.
+The `/whisk.system/pushnotifications` package enables you to use Push Notification service with Whisk.
 It includes the following action and feed.

 | Entity | Type | Parameters | Description |
 | --- | --- | --- | --- |